-The core of each product in the H8SX/1651 Group of CISC (complex instruction set computer) microcomputers is an H8SX CPU, which has an internal 32-bit architecture.
+The core of each product in the H8SX/1650 Group of CISC (complex instruction set computer) microcomputers is an H8SX CPU, which has an internal 32-bit architecture.
 The H8SX CPU provides upward-compatibility with the CPUs of other Renesas Technology-original microcomputers; H8/300, H8/300H, and H8S.

-As peripheral functions, each LSI of the Group includes a DMA controller, which enables high-speed data transfer, and a bus-state controller, which enables direct connection to different kinds of memory.
+As peripheral functions, each LSI of the Group includes a bus-state controller that enables direct connection to different kinds of memory.
 The LSI of the Group also includes serial communication interfaces, A/D and D/A converters, and a multi-function timer that makes motor control easy.
 Together, the modules realize low-cost configurations for end systems.
 The power consumption of these modules are kept down dynamically by an on-chip power-management function.